kosheniatko/kottans-frontend/README.md

 - tshark
 - tcpdump

-ZHS cool shell with many usefull features.
+ZHS is cool shell with many usefull features.

 `take` - command for creating directory and diving into it.

+*trash* plugin -> safer alternative to `rm`.

 ### Screenshots / Completed courses